BrawlRoles/Docs/commands/administration/verificationlog.md

 ##How to actually use it

-For enabling and set the verification-log to `#verification-log` we need to enter the following command
+For enabling and set the verification-log to `#verification-log` we need to enter the following command.

 ```
 -verificationlog enable #verification-log